 Those daily updates tapered off to weekly updates and eventually to monthly updates (which I continue to do on the 11th of every month, the anniversary date of being told I have cancer).

-Now, more than eight years after my surgery, I’ve been writing random updates as I come to terms with the notion that the cancer is returning.
+Now, more than ten years after my surgery, I’ve been writing random updates as I come to terms with the notion that the cancer is returning.